Save £150 on 2026/27 Programmes with our Early Bird offer

 Four dynamic sessions each held over 3 days.

-Vibrant public events hosted by the AGORA team and participating artists, featuring guest artists and speakers.
+Vibrant public events hosted by the AGORA team and participating artists, featuring guest artists and renowned guest speakers.

-A collection of filmed interviews with proactive artists, curators, galleries and writers with exclusive features on exhibitions, curated projects and Q&A’s.
+In addition to the programme you will have access to a sizable collection of filmed interviews newlyn School of Art has made over the past two years with proactive artists, curators, galleries and writers with exclusive features on exhibitions, curated projects and Q&A’s.

-Interviewees include art professionals such as Jennifer Higgie, Sacha Craddock, Marcus Coates, Keiken, David Noonan, DACS, ACME studios, and galleries such as the Towner, Fabrica, Anima Mundi, James Freeman, and Soup.
+Interviewees include artists and professionals such as Jennifer Higgie, Sacha Craddock, David Shrigley, Marcus Coates, Keiken, David Noonan, DACS, ACME Studios, and galleries such as the Towner, Fabrica, Anima Mundi, James Freeman, and Soup.

 Think Tank